Simplicity (Tim Curry album)

-Simplicity is the third album recorded by the English actor/singer Tim Curry, released in 1981.
+Simplicity is the third and most recent album recorded by the English actor/singer Tim Curry, released in 1981.

-Whereas his previous album Fearless had been almost entirely original songs, Simplicity is a half-originals, half-covers mix and contains a wider variety of source material than the covers on his first album Read My Lips (1978).
-Covers include a version of The Zombies' "She's Not There" and Martha and the Vandellas' "Dancing in the Streets", both of which were hits in 1964.
+Whereas his previous album Fearless had been almost entirely original songs, Simplicity is a half-originals, half-covers album and contains a wider variety of source material than the covers on his first album Read My Lips (1978).
+Covers include a version of the Zombies' "She's Not There" and Martha and the Vandellas' "Dancing in the Streets", both of which were hits in 1964.
 Curry also performs a version of "Take Me, I'm Yours", originally a 1978 hit by Squeeze.
-"Out Of Pawn" was originally by Davis Lasley's band "Rosie", produced by Michael Kamen.
+"Out of Pawn" was originally by Davis Lasley's band Rosie, produced by Michael Kamen.

 The track "Working on My Tan" was released as a single in certain countries (backed with "On a Roll") but was not commercially successful.
 Curry did not make any promo videos for the album.